 ---|---|---|---|

-.arab | 127.0.53.53 | your-dns-needs-immediate-attention.arab | "Your DNS configuration needs immediate attention see https://icann.org/namecollision" |
+.example | 127.0.53.53 | your-dns-needs-immediate-attention.example | "Your DNS configuration needs immediate attention see https://icann.org/namecollision" |

 # Historical